abdelp/tic-tac-toe/README.md

 - The game could be started by typing **y** to the question "Do you want to start the game?", while to close the game just type **exit**
 - There are two players in the game and one game board
-- Players could enter their names/nicknames before starting the game
+- Players could enter their names/nicknames before starting the game, is not accepted empty names
 - Players will choose slots available (numbered from 1 to 9) for them from the game board one by one
 - The first player is assigned to the **X**, and the second player is assigned to the **O**
 - If the players select not available slots, the corresponding message will be shown
 - The player wins when they have all the X's or O's filled in the same row or column, or the diagonals
-- If no player gets filled row, column or diagonals, it will be a draw
+- If no player gets filled row, column or diagonals, when all of the slots are selected, it will be a draw

 ## 🤝 Contributing